The Orsay Museum

 Introduction

-The Orsay Museum -Le Musée d’Orsay, home of Impressionism, is a very popular destination in Paris, with 3.3 million visitors a year.
-It’s one of the world’s foremost museums, one of our personal favorites, and one that you simply should not miss.
+Le Musée d’Orsay, home of Impressionism, is a trendy destination in Paris, with 3.3 million visitors annually.
+It’s one of the world’s foremost museums, one of our favorites, and one you should not miss.
 But popularity comes with a price — long ticket lines.
-It is located on Paris’s Left Bank in a repurposed Belle Époque train station overlooking the Seine, sometimes gets overshadowed by the much larger and more famous Louvre Museum just across the river.
+It is located on Paris’s Left Bank in a repurposed Belle Époque train station overlooking the Seine.
+It is sometimes overshadowed by the much larger and more famous Louvre Museum across the river.

-But the Orsay’s many treasures absolutely earn it a spot on your Paris “bucket list” – in fact, many visitors say it’s their favorite museum in the city.
+But the Orsay’s many treasures earn it a spot on your Paris “bucket list” – many visitors say it’s their favorite museum.
 This is where you’ll see the world’s best collection of Impressionist and Post-Impressionist art – masterpieces by Vincent Van Gogh, Claude Monet, Paul Cézanne, Édouard Manet, Edgar Degas, Paul Gauguin, Pierre-August Renoir, and other famous artists.

-Plus, you’ll find a lot more to see and do here in addition to the art, including a few surprises.
+Plus, you’ll find much more to see and do here besides the art, including a few surprises.

 Schedule